 The Credit portfolio comprises investments in discretely managed investments and Australian and international pooled funds and is invested and managed by external managers.
 Discretely managed portfolios have been valued by the custodian appointed to hold the assets using market prices applicable at the balance date.
 Investments in the pooled funds have been valued in accordance with the valuations supplied by the managers.
-Currency conversions have been made at the spot market mid-rates applicable at balance date where applicable.
+Where currency conversions are required, these have been made at the spot market mid rates applicable at balance date.